Mile High Retina: Mark E. Patron, MD

 Laser surgery is another treatment option that can seal leaky blood vessels in your eye and help prevent other ones from bleeding.

-To learn more about successfully managing diabetic retinopathy, call Mile High Retina or schedule a consultation online.
+To learn more about successfully managing diabetic retinopathy, Call Mile High Retina to schedule a consultation today.